arnaudin/personal-homepage-v2-material/_posts/2015-01-10-autodesk-cfd.markdown

 categories: professional
 image: img/autodesk_cfd.png
 permalink: /:categories/:title/
+blurb: This is a test blurb describing Autodesk CFD.
 ---
 I have been the UX lead for Autodesk's computational fluid dynamics (CFD) apps since 2011.
 I have supported the following releases of our professional-level offering: